HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 #### Patient enrollment using a patient-directed application
 A provider prescribes a medication that has a REMS for a patient and fills out the required patient enrollment forms.
 The patient receives a notification to attest that they have received any required education/documentation required by the REMS as well as the accuracy of the information contained on the forms.

-The patient logs into their providers patient portal and launches an application to fill out the required information and submits the results back to the REMS Administration system.
+The patient logs into their provider's patient portal and launches an application to fill out the required information and submits the results back to the REMS Administration system.

 <p></p>

 #### Validation that a pharmacy enrolled in a REMS program
-A provider prescribes a medication that has a REMS to a patient.
+A provider prescribes a medication that has a REMS for a patient.
 The provider asks the patient what their preferred pharmacy is.
-Before sending the prescription to the pharmacy, the ERM queries the REMS Administration systems to determine if the pharmacy is enrolled on the REMS if required and can dispense the medication.
+Before sending the prescription to the pharmacy, the EMR queries the REMS Administration systems to determine if the pharmacy is enrolled in the REMS if required and can dispense the medication.
 The REMS Administration system sends back a notification stating if the pharmacy can dispense the medication.
-An alert is displayed in the uI of the EMR if the pharmacy is incapable of dispensing the medication.
+An alert is displayed in the user interface of the EMR if the pharmacy is incapable of dispensing the medication.

 <p></p>

 #### Additional support for ongoing patient care
-Once the patient has started on the REMS drug, safety is the focus.
-Activities may include monitoring programs and additional authorization steps, and many participants may be involved during this period.
+Once the patient has started on the REMS drug, REMS activities may include monitoring programs and additional authorization steps, and many participants may be involved during this period.
 New scenarios related to ongoing care may be identified and addressed in future versions of this guide, potentially providing additional visibility of pertinent information or improved communication between stakeholders through use of FHIR.

 <p></p>